KolyaYashin/KolyaYashin/README.md

 **About me:**
 - Student of Bauman Moscow State Technical University
 - Winner of a bunch student math olympiads
-- I'm currently learning 'Reinforcement learning'
+- I'm currently learning 'NLP'
 - I'm open for any suggestions <a href="https://t.me/ive_no_enemies" target="_blank"><img src="https://img.shields.io/badge/Contact-me-blue"/></a>

 **Languages and Tools:**